What type of credit card should you use this Christmas?

 0% balance transfer for post-Christmas debt

 As we mentioned before, Australians had a post-Christmas debt of $1,668 after December 2015.
 If you’re unable to repay your balance or find your costs growing due to high interest after the yuletide season, you might want to consider a 0% balance transfer offer.
 With promotional periods varying from 12 to 18 months interest-free, you could move your existing Christmas debt to a balance transfer credit card with zero interest for at least a year.
 Similar to the scenario with a 0% purchase card, while you’re only required to pay the minimum repayment each month, you’ll benefit from paying as much as possible each month to pay your balance in full before the promotional offer ends.
 Otherwise, any remaining balance will collect the standard interest or cash advance rate once the introductory offer ends.
-See our guide on how to repay your post-Christmas debt with a 0% balance transfer for more information.

 It’s fair to say that a credit card could be a useful way to cover your Christmas costs this silly season.
 However, if you don’t pick the right one, you could end up with debt-lag once the post-Christmas dust settles or could be missing out on the extra value that comes with paying on plastic to earn rewards.
 Regardless of how you plan to use a credit card this December, make sure you compare your options to find the right card for you this Christmas.